martenjj/drawview/README.md

 The 'qt4' branch works with the older Qt 4.

 The file is displayed in a desktop window which can be scrolled and zoomed as required.
-The drawing can be exported in PDF or PostScript format for printing or use in other applications.
+The drawing can be exported in PDF, SVG or PostScript format for printing or use in other applications.